Western Sydney Trades

 • No design flexibility — fixed standards

-• Excluded on bushfire flame zones, heritage, flood
+• Excluded on BAL-40 or Flame Zone bushfire land, heritage, flood

 DA · Development Application